 - 34. FFE and productive partnerships will be implemented through the CHILD (children in local development) framework.
 It will promote community-owned and sustainable provision of meals to encourage enrolment, attendance and active participation of primary school children in food-insecure rural areas.
 Targeting will emphasize areas of low enrolment, high gender disparity, and opportunities for UNDAF partnerships in 137 chronically food-insecure districts.
 The component will cover 438,000 beneficiaries.
-The ration will consist of 150 g corn-soya blend (CSB), 6 g fortified vegetable oil and 3 g of iodized salt per child per school day, provided as a cooked meal in school.
-At selected schools, 68,000 girls will receive a take-home ration of 8 litres of vegetable oil per semester as a special incentive to encourage them to attend school. - 35.
+The ration will consist of 150 g of corn-soya blend (CSB), 6 g of fortified vegetable oil and 3 g of iodized salt per child per school day, provided as a cooked meal in school.
+At selected schools, 68,000 girls will receive a take-home ration of 8 litres of vegetable oil per semester as a special incentive to encourage them to attend school.
+WFP will explore innovative approaches with partners to address drop-outs among children in the lower grades. - 35.
 CHILD has been designed to support the Ministry of Education Guideline for Organisation of Educational Management, Community Participation and Educational Finance.
 The programme will strive to spread the CHILD methodology within the education sector through partnerships and advocacy.
 The CP will build on the partnership with UNICEF to implement the essential package in targeted schools, and will support efforts to transform primary schools into demonstration centres for environmental and food-security activities, working with FAO, UNDP and other technical agencies.
 WFP will advocate jointly for a school health and nutrition policy with UNICEF and others. - 36.
 The US\$115 million CP budget for consideration is in line with WFP budget rules and within current estimated available resources and permissible fluctuations of commodity prices and transport costs over the period.
 However, this budget addresses only approximately 60 percent of the needs that could be dealt within the existing capacity of WFP and its partners.
 Component 1 has the potential to rapidly scale up beyond its current spatial and beneficiary coverage following efforts with UNDAF partners, particularly in areas with high potential for synergies with CHILD and through joint UNDAF programmes.
 This would enhance impact in existing communities and accelerate attainment of food security.
 Component 2 has the potential to maintain existing scale, meet the expected increases in enrolment and expand in accordance with PASDEP.
 The CP will also support alternative basic education centres by initiating home-grown school feeding based on the CHILD development framework and synergies with MERET-PLUS.
-Emphasis will be placed on providing the "essential package" through joint programming with UNICEF.
-Should additional resources become available, another US\$82 million for five years will be required in order to address the needs of an additional 445,000 and 316,000 beneficiaries for MERET-PLUS and CHILD-based FFE activities, respectively.
-Both components will be subject to the Board's approval at the Second Regular Session in 2006, subject to availability of funding.

-31 Estimated based on 609,520 beneficiaries, 70 percent multi-year participation and five-year programme duration.
+&lt;sup>31 Estimate based on 609,520 beneficiaries, 70 percent multi-year participation and five-year programme duration.

-30 Food for work (FFW) participant members of a household.
-This assumes an average of five people per household, 609,520 beneficiaries per annum.
+&lt;sup>30 Food-for-work (FFW) participant members of a household.
+This assumes an average of five people per household, giving 609,520 beneficiaries per annum.